peroksid/rust_exercise/README.md

-My solutuions for Rust track on Exercism.
+My solutions for Rust track on Exercism.